Professional Development Programs at Camp Nejeda

 Seminar hours are 9am - 3pm

 The Camp Nejeda Foundation is pleased to offer Type 1 Diabetes in Children; an educational seminar for RNs, CDEs, Pharmacists, and Dietitians.
-The seminar qualifies for 4.5 Continuing Education Units and includes the following objectives:
+The seminar includes the following objectives:

-2. Discuss the technique of basal/bolus insulin and carbohydrate counting to the child with Diabetes and their family
+2. Demonstrate the proper use of basal/bolus insulin and carbohydrate counting skills

-3. Discuss the proper use of insulin pumps and CGMs, the features and brands most commonly used
+3. Discuss the proper use of insulin pumps and CGMs

-4. Discuss proper use of insulin ports and recognize different types
+4. Discuss the proper use of insulin ports

-5. Discuss the use of older conventional insulin
+5. Discuss the proper use of older conventional insulin

-6. Discuss the management of children with diabetes during exercise, and on sick days
+6. Explain proper management of children with diabetes during exercise and on sick days

-7. Describe the significance and treatment of ketones
+7. Explain the significance and proper treatment of ketones

-9. Discuss the general medical needs of children with diabetes
+9. Identify the general medical needs of children with diabetes

 Learning Outcome: Participants in this seminar will become familiar with the types of insulin available, methods of insulin administration and blood sugar monitoring/management, and the pathophysiology of type 1 diabetes.
 They will take away knowledge which they will be able to apply in caring for children with type 1 diabetes in schools or other settings.

-Requirements for Successful Completion: For successful completion, participants are required to be in attendance in the full activity, and complete and submit the program evaluation at the conclusion of the educational event.
+Criteria for Awarding Contact Hours: For successful completion, participants are required to be in attendance for the full activity, receive a minimum score of 80% on a post-test, and complete and submit the program evaluation at the conclusion of the educational event.